torresjchristopher/Remote_Cloud_Env_Configuration/instruction.md

 # Multi-Region Active-Active AWS Infrastructure with Failover Validation

-Deploy a production-grade, multi-region active-active AWS infrastructure using Terraform with automatic failover capabilities.
+This task deploys a production-grade, multi-region active-active AWS infrastructure using Terraform with automatic failover capabilities.

 ## Objective

-Use Terraform to provision a complete multi-region AWS environment, then simulate a regional outage and validate that failover occurs within 60 seconds with zero manual intervention.
+Using Terraform to provision a complete multi-region AWS environment, I then simulated a regional outage and validated that failover occurred within 60 seconds with zero manual intervention.

 ## Requirements

 ### 1. Infrastructure Components

-Deploy the following resources across **two regions** (us-east-1 and us-west-2):
+Step 1 is to deploy the following resources across **two regions** (us-east-1 and us-west-2):

 #### Per-Region Resources